 - He referred to himself as “The Cheesecake Factory Connoisseur” and while at The Cheesecake Factory he made a big deal about tipping our waiter 100% by saying it loudly over and over, asking the waiter if he saw it and liked it, and showing me the bill.
-Now I’m all for someone that treats service people well, but this was so tacky.
+Now I’m all for someone that treats service people well, but this was so tacky and embarrassing.

 - He told me several times another one of his favorite bumper sticker-esque sayings “I think a man should wear the belt and the woman should wear the barrettes” meaning he believed in traditional gender roles.

 - In a similar vein he told me several times that I need to put myself out there and try to be a model or an actress.
-While this is a very nice compliment I had to remind him over and over that I have my dream job in an extremely fulfilling career that took an immense amount of schooling and studying and I have never had the urge to be a model or an actress so it’s not like I’m not pursuing my dreams.
+While this is a very nice compliment, I had to remind him over and over that I have my dream job in an extremely fulfilling career that took an immense amount of schooling and studying.
+I also have never had the urge to be a model or an actress, so it’s not like I’m not pursuing my dreams.

-- He had inherited a family business and told me he did not like to get up before 10am (he was in his mid 30s) so I would ask him what he had done that day to try to get an idea of what his day-to-day life was like and he would say things like “ugh today was so busy I talked on the phone to my friends then my sisters”.
+- He had inherited a family business and told me he did not like to get up before 10am (he was in his mid 30s).
+I would ask him what he had done that day to try to get an idea of what his day-to-day life was like and he would say things like “Ugh today was so busy I talked on the phone to my friends then talked to my sisters.”

-- When a homeless person walked by he told me he thought that people who are drug addicts just need to go back to their families and apologize and go to rehab and then they don’t have to be homeless.
+- When a homeless person walked by he told me he thought that people who are drug addicts just need to go back to their families and apologize and go to rehab.
+Then they don’t have to be homeless.
 Problem solved!

-- On the second date after giving me the bracelet he asked me if I liked diamonds and what my ring size was several times and then he asked what cut of diamond I liked and had me look at the different ones on a website on his phone.
+- On the second date after giving me the bracelet he asked me if I liked diamonds and what my ring size was several times.
+Then he asked what cut of diamond I liked and even had me look at the different ones on a website on his phone.

 - He asked me if I was bisexual and I said “No, why?
-Does that matter to you?” he told me he didn’t want to date a bisexual girl and then told me a 15 minute story in explicit detail about an ex-girlfriend that had cheated on him with a woman.
-When he started telling the same (extremely inappropriate) story on the second date I tried to stop him and let him know and he got upset and told me to let him finish it so I had to sit through it twice.
+Does that matter to you?”
+He told me he didn’t want to date a bisexual girl and then told me a 15 minute story in explicit detail about an ex-girlfriend that had cheated on him with a woman.
+When he started telling the same (extremely inappropriate) story on the second date I tried to stop him and let him know I had already y heard it and he got upset and told me to let him finish it so I had to sit through it twice.